The International Festival of Economics 2024

-From 30 May to 2 June 2024 the city of Turin will host the third edition of the International Festival of Economics.
+From 30 May to 2 June 2024 the city of Turin hosted the third edition of the International Festival of Economics.

 Scientific research, informal but rigorous dissemination, pluralism of ideas, autonomy from political and economic influences: these are the components of the Festival, directed by Tito Boeri, designed and conceived by Editori Laterza.